wagerfield/vue-fela/readme.md

 Passing `optProps` as the second argument to `mapRule` is _optional_.

 If `optProps` is omitted (like in the example above) then the Vue component instance will be passed by default.
-This is shorthand for calling `mapRule(rule, this)`.
 Typically this is the desired behaviour since a component's styles will generally want to be the result of its state.

 In the example above, the `color` prop can be configured by a parent component.
 This value will then be available within the component instance via `this.color`.
 If `color` is not set by the parent component, it will default to 'red' since we have set the `default` field in the `props` color definition.

 As you might expect, _all properties and methods_ on a Vue component instance can be used within a rule:

-- `props` values that can be set by parent components
+- `props` values set by parent components
 - `data` values set when the component is initialised
 - `computed` values derived from other properties and state
 - `methods` that return values

-Since the class names being returned from `mapRule` are assigned to the component's `computed` props object, any change in the state referenced by the rule will trigger an update and return new class names.
+Since the class names being returned from `mapRule` are assigned to the component's `computed` props object, any change in state referenced by a rule will trigger an update and return new class names.

 <a name="map-rules"></a>